Cubillosxy/MYO-PYTHON-BEBOP/README.md

 MYO+PYTHON+BEBOP
 =======

-Parrot drone Bebop

-* Program developed for fly drone bebop, it integrate de Myo armband and Bebop drone on python, also you can fly with buttons
+* Program developed for fly drone bebop, it integrate the Myo armband and Bebop drone on python, also you can fly with buttons

 For detail info see
 https://github.com/Cubillosxy/MYO-PYTHON-BEBOP